 Fairbanks, the second-largest city after Anchorage, is less than 120 miles (190 kilometers) south of the Arctic Circle, sitting close to the Chena River.
 Known as America’s coldest city, Fairbanks is the other home of the Yukon Quest’s dog sled race.
 From Northern Lights viewing to Arctic Circle day trips across the Yukon River to a visit to the Chena Hot Springs, Fairbanks offers great options for discovering northern Alaska.

 Have you been to the Arctic?
 What was your experience?
 How was your experience in Canada?
-Check our Canada travel blog posts, and make sure to sign up for our newsletter for new adventure travel articles!
+Check our Canada travel blog posts, find your next Whistler adventures, or plan for Vancouver Island Biking, and make sure to sign up for our newsletter for new adventure travel articles!

 This post was initially posted on Viator Travel Blog, but now that this blog no longer exists, I am reposting our article on our blog.

 Stay tuned for more adventures

 from our travel around the world!

 This post contains affiliate links, which means we receive a percentage if you make a purchase using these links – at no cost to you.
 Our opinions are our own and are not impacted by these partnerships.

 ZeWanderingFrogs.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc., or its affiliates.